 I’d thought that the grandiose and rather thoughtless terminal was built during the Fascist times.
-It seems that the history of this station is more interesting.
+But it seems that the history of this station is more interesting.
 The first construction was started by Pope Pius IX just before the storming of Rome and the unification of Italy, and finished by the new Italian government.
 The grandiose side wings were indeed built during Mussolini’s rule, but the rest of the plan (image above) was never completed.
 The front hall was completed in 1950.

 On airport shuttles it is perfectly acceptable to let out your inner tourist.
 My phone was charged and ready to take photos.
 The last hundreds of meters as a train pulls into a major station are always terrifically photogenic in a way.
 The industrial landscape of merging tracks has a charm of its own.
 I arrived on a bright and sunny day, so the overhead equipment threw nice shadows on to the tracks.
 I was quite please at having taken the featured image.